Hector-Ariceaga/evassist/README.md

-# Evassist
+# EvAssist

 This web app was designed for photographers to allow them to easily create and catalog their events, essential shots, to-do's and 'must-haves'.

 ## Installation

-Simply clone this this repository.
+Simply clone this repository.

 And then execute: